FlyinFeather/blog/_drafts/2022-02-14-jekyll-including-all-posts.md

 ---
-title: "All blog posts so far..."
+title: "Collecting posts and tags on jekyll websites"
 layout: page
 image: /img/RStudio_library.jpg
 permlink: /all-posts.html
 ---

+A good way to manage large amounts of

 This is a full list of all my blog posts so far.
 An easy way to find what I am on about is to use `ctrl + F` in chrome on this page and search....

 {% for post in site.posts %}
   <article>
     <h2>
       <a href="{{ post.url }}">